Saturday, December 29, 2007

 Service Jobs - Trade and Rental Leasing

-For a slow growth sector some of the fastest retail job growth is coming at warehouse clubs and super centers and in used goods: consignment stores, Goodwill, the Salvation Army and flea markets.
-Employment at warehouse clubs and super centers is growing much faster than jobs at more specialized retail like clothing stores, home furnishing stores, appliance stores, paint stores, hardware stores.
+Some of the fastest retail job growth is coming at warehouse clubs and super centers and in used goods: thrift shops, consignment stores, Goodwill, the Salvation Army and flea markets.
+Employment at warehouse clubs and super centers is growing much faster than jobs at more specialized retail stores.
+In addition to job declines in home furnishings and appliance stores, jobs at clothing stores, paint stores, hardware stores also show job declines.
 Job growth data suggests warehouse clubs and super centers are replacing smaller more specialized retail.

-Retail sales on Main Street or at the mall or shopping center support local employment because people do not drive long distances to shop.
+Retail sales on main street or at the mall or shopping center support local employment because people do not drive long distances to shop.
 Even though many shop while traveling or on vacation, shopping at stores away from home has minimal effect on retail employment.
-In 2012 retail jobs have 11.1 percent of national establishment employment.
-For the last 50 years monthly retail employment averaged 11.26 percent of establishment employment.
-The low was 10.02 percent in 1956; the high was 12.21 percent in 1986, but now its 11.1 percent.
+By the beginning of 2024 retail jobs have 9.99 percent of national establishment employment.
+In 1990 monthly retail employment averaged 12 percent of establishment employment.
+The low was 10.02 percent in 1956; the high was 12.21 percent in 1986, but now its 9.99 percent.
 Change comes slowly.

 Employment data by state or metropolitan area tells the same story.
-The percent of retail jobs by state cluster tightly around the 11.25 percent average and the percent variation above and below that total is the smallest of any sector employment, usually less than a percent above or below.
-The best bet to forecast retail employment for a state is to take 11.25 percent of total establishment employment.
+The percent of retail jobs by state cluster tightly around the national average percent and the percent variation above and below that total is relatively small compared to other sub sectors.
+The best bet to forecast retail employment for a state is to take 9.99 percent of total establishment employment.
 Because retail jobs remain at roughly the same percentage of total employment the only way to have more retailing jobs is to have a bigger population to serve.
 For anyone in local government or the Chamber of Commerce who wants to boast local employment by luring in a big national retailer, the plan will not work.
-Before much time goes by the new retailer displaces existing retail jobs and its back to 11 or 12 percent.
+Before much time goes by the new retailer displaces existing retail jobs and its back to the national average percent.

-Not many jobs outside of management need college degree skills in wholesale and retail trade or rental services.
-In wholesale sales representatives for scientific and technical products and sales engineers requires BA degree skills in the BLS skills taxonomy.
+The Bureau of Labor Statistics reports 2.467 million wholesale and retail jobs need college degree skills out of 22.292 million jobs, or 11.1 percent of total employment.
+Not many jobs outside of management need college degree skills but there are a few.
+In wholesale trade sales representatives for scientific and technical products and sales engineers requires BA degree skills in the BLS skills designations.
 Sales Engineer, also known as manufacturer’s agent, often requires an engineering degree to explain and sell a particular technical product or line of products.
-Sales representatives for technical products had almost 214 thousand jobs in 2012, sales engineer another 23.7 thousand.
+Sales representatives for technical products had almost 176.6 thousand jobs at the beginning of 2024, sales engineers another 15 thousand.

-In retail, 65 percent of pharmacists work in retail establishments, about 181 thousand jobs from drug stores to grocery stores.
-A few optometrists now work in retail as part of selling glasses in combination with opticians.
-Trade does have 88.2 thousand jobs in design: floral design, interior design, graphic design, and merchandise displayers.
+In retail, 54 percent of pharmacists work in retail establishments, about 178.7 thousand jobs from drug stores to grocery stores.
+Optometrists have 5.5 thousand jobs in retail as part of selling glasses in combination with opticians, but almost 90 percent of these jobs go in the health care industry.
+Trade also has 145 thousand jobs in design: floral design, interior design, graphic design, and merchandise displayers.

-Electronic shopping over the Internet and electronic auctions are growing at 5.35 percent a year, a very rapid pasce, but still only 275.1 thousand jobs nationwide.
+Electronic shopping over the Internet continues to grow at a rapid pace.
 Electronic shopping has the potential to break the link between retail jobs and the population it serves.
 To discourage electronic shopping mall designers and owners make sure malls have more than shopping; they have restaurants, fountains, benches, movie theatres, ice rinks and health clubs.
 Making shopping a pleasant social experience apparently works because there is little sign of any big change in America’s shopping habits.

-With a 115.3 million service jobs to divvy up, trade services and rental and leasing services gives us 21.1 million jobs, which is the biggest share of jobs at 15.7 percent of establishment employment.
+With a 134.453 million service jobs to divvy up, trade services and rental and leasing services gives us 22.292 million jobs, which is the biggest share of jobs at 19.4 percent of establishment employment.
 Combining retail, wholesale, and rental and leasing jobs amounts to the jobs that support America’s shopping.
-Unfortunately, they have slow growth.
+Unfortunately, they have slow growth of .5 percent a year for the past 33 years.
 These services are unique among services because they have such a high share of jobs, but their slow growth guarantees they will decline as a share of U.S. employment.
 America shops, but not enough to keep America employed.
 Americans must buy more services.
-We have 31.7 million service jobs left to fill.
+We have 37.634 million service jobs left to fill.
 Give us service.

 Monday, December 10, 2007